Polaris expedition: Attempt at the North Pole

-Fate of the Polaris and journeys home
+Fate of Polaris and journeys home

 With the expedition's main goal abandoned, Polaris turned south for home.
 In Smith Sound, west of the Humboldt Glacier, she ran aground on a shallow iceberg and could not be freed.
 On the night of October 15, with an iceberg threatening the ship, Schuman reported that water was coming in and the pumps could not keep up.
 Budington ordered cargo to be thrown onto the ice to buoy the ship.
 Men began throwing goods overboard, as Tyson put it, "with no care taken as to how or where these things were thrown."
 Much of the jettisoned cargo was lost.

-Some of the crew were out on the surrounding ice during the night when a break-up of the pack occurred.
-When morning came, the group, consisting of Tyson, Meyer, six of the seamen, the cook, the steward, and all of the Inuit, found themselves stranded on an ice floe.
+Some of the crewmen were out on the surrounding ice during the night when a break-up of the pack occurred.
+When morning came, the group, consisting of Tyson, Meyer, six of the seamen, the cook, the steward and all of the Inuit, found themselves stranded on an ice floe.
 The castaways could see Polaris 8 to 10 mi away, but attempts to attract the ship's attention with a large black cloth were futile.

 Resigned to the ice, the Inuit soon had igloo shelters built, and Tyson estimated that they had 1900 lb of food.
 They also had the ship's two whaleboats and two kayaks, although one kayak was soon lost during a breakup of the ice.
 Meyer reckoned that they were drifting on the Greenland side of the Davis Strait and would soon be within rowing distance of Disko Island.
 He was incorrect; the men were actually on the Canadian side of the strait.
 The error caused the men to reject Tyson's plans for conserving.
 The seamen soon broke up one of the whaleboats for firewood, making a safe escape to land unlikely.